Batch Creating Load Balancers

 Array of strings |

-Specifies the list of AZs where the load balancer can be created.
+Definition: Specifies the list of AZs where the load balancers can be created.
 You can query the AZs by calling the API (GET https://{ELB_Endpoint}/v3/{project_id}/elb/availability-zones).
 Select one or more AZs in the same set.
-Note: This parameter cannot be specified when shared load balancers are created in batches. |
+Constraints:

 enterprise_project_id |